justinhj/justinhj.github.io/_posts/2019-05-27-intro-to-monoids.md

 // res2: Int = 6
 ```

-To be a semigroup the function must obey some laws.
-It is by adhering to these laws that an algebraic structure allows us to make assumptions about its behaviour.

-However, once you put aside the unfamiliar words, these things are not only quite simple, but they give our programs a principled theoretic grounding.
-Just like when we extend our vocabulary, we can communicate our ideas with precision and more conscisely.

-Monoids, for example, are one of the simplest algebraic sturctures.
-They describe the

-...

 Another example that follows the Monoid pattern is joining strings together.
 Take the following strings:

 `"Hello" "," "World" "!"`